Comprehensive Energy Footprint Benchmarking of Strong Parallel Electrified Powertrain: Powertrain Models

-A 90 kW electric machine (EM) with maximum shaft speed of 3000 rpm is used and a 220 hp diesel internal combustion engine (ICE) is used with a red line of 2600 rpm.
-The efficiency of mechanical-to-electrical (or electrical-to-mechanical) conversions is denoted by $\eta_\m(\omega,\tau_\m)$ which is given as a 2-D look-up table of the EM operating points: shaft speed $\omega$ and EM torque $\tau_{\m}$.
-Similarly, internal combustion engine map for fuel consumption `$\dot{m}_\f$', the exhaust flow rate `$\dot{m}_{\text{exh}}$', the turbine-out temperature `$T_{\text{TOT}}$', and the engine-out $\text{NO}_{\text{x}}$ `$\dot{m}_{\e}$' are also given as 2-D look-up tables of shaft speed $\omega$ and engine torque $\tau_{\e}$.
-These normalized maps are depicted in Fig.~\ref{fig:eng_mot maps}.
+A 90 kW electric machine (EM) is used operating in continuous mode, modeled as a lumped mechanical-electrical conversion efficiency map, $\eta_\m(\omega,\tau_\m)$ of the operating shaft speed $\omega$ and EM torque $\tau_{\m}$.
+For the internal combustion engine (ICE), mean-value model of a 270 horsepower diesel engine is considered, which is down-scaled to 220 horsepower rating.
+ICE maps for fuel consumption $\dot{m}_\f$, exhaust flow rate $\dot{m}_{\text{exh}}$, turbine-out temperature $T_{\text{TOT}}$, and engine-out NOx $\dot{m}_{\e}$ are 2-D look-up tables of shaft speed $\omega$ and engine torque $\tau_{\e}$:

-The time-varying signals related to these subsystems are governed by algebraic relationships or through look-up tables.
-The torque split control variable, $\mu$, relates the engine, $\tau_{\e}$ and EM, $\tau_{\m}$ torques to the demand torque after transmission, $\tau_{\mathrm{total}}$.
-Similarly, the mechanical power delivered to/from electric machine, $P_\m$ algebraically relates with electric machine (EM) torque through efficiency term, $\eta_\m(\omega,\tau_\m)$.
-Note that engine drag is accounted for by adding it in the demand torque expression $\tau_{\mathrm{total}}$ as explained in section~\ref{subsubsec:vehdyn}.
-Through experimentation with the solver, we learnt that making $m_{f}$ a state variable aids in convergence.
-These algebraic relationships for both traction and braking phases are summarized as follows: